(1) "The court" means the circuit and magistrate courts of this state, and includes, when the context requires, any judge of the court;

 (b) When a jury in any case is placed in the custody of the sheriff, he or she shall provide the jury with meals and lodging while they are in the sheriff’s custody at a reasonable cost to be determined by an order of the court.
 The costs of the meals and lodging shall be paid out of the State Treasury.

 (c) Any time a panel of prospective jurors has been required to report to court for the selection of a petit jury in any scheduled matter, the court shall, by specific provision in a court order, assess a jury cost.
-In both magistrate and circuit court cases the jury cost shall be the actual cost of the jurors' service: Provided, That the actual cost of a magistrate jury can only be assessed where the jury request or demand occurs on or after the first day of July, two thousand seven.
-For any magistrate court case in which the jury request or demand occurred prior to the first day of July, two thousand seven, the jury cost assessed shall be two hundred dollars.
+In both magistrate and circuit court cases the jury cost shall be the actual cost of the jurors’ service: Provided, That the actual cost of a magistrate jury can only be assessed where the jury request or demand occurs on or after July 1, 2007.
+For any magistrate court case in which the jury request or demand occurred prior to July 1, 2007, the jury cost assessed shall be $200.
 The jury costs shall be assessed against the parties as follows:

 (1) In every criminal case, against the defendant upon conviction, whether by plea, by bench trial or by jury verdict;